AlyshaJohnson/Journey_to_green/README.md

 - The website's primary colours are (from left to right) #20726B, #13443E, #E4E4E0, #F4D1AF and #E86E4C as seen in the picture above.
 They were derived using the online tool [colormind](http://colormind.io/), to make sure they complement and contrast.
 The colors are all nuances of green or orange, to mirror nature and enhance the connection with the being green.
 - #20726B is used for the background colour on the header and footer.
 - #13443E is used for headlines and text throughtout the website, unless a hyperlink, and as a border colour to emphasise buttons and input fields.
 - #E4E4E0 is used as the header footer text and icon colour to contrast with the background colour.
 It is also used as the main background colour for the webpage.
+This was decided from the wireframes that were produced - there was not enough contrast in the UI to draw the user's eye.
 - #F4D1AF is used as a contrasting background colour for any text boxes on the page, for example blog posts, contact us form, about the blog, etc.
 - #E86E4C is used minimally to highlight links in text.
 It is a brighter colour to contrast with the green.